-I am a theoretical physicist and philosopher of physics working on spacetime theory and quantum gravity.
+I am a theoretical physicist and philosopher working on physical and philosophical aspects of spacetime theory, quantum mechanics and cosmology.
 I am currently a Lecturer at the University College Groningen and a PhD candidate at the Philosophy Faculty in the University of Groningen.

 To find out more about me, visit the About page.
 For a brief description of my research and links to papers, see Research.
 For links to course websites and info for students, see Teaching.
 For links to other useful websites I’ve created and articles/videos about me and my work, click External.

 I am happy to chat with students, researchers, and anyone who is keenly motivated by the inner workings of our Universe.
 To email me, go to Contact.